Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 - Western Michigan is 4-2-1 against the spread this season.

-- The Broncos are 3-1-1 ATS when favored by 2.5 points or more this season.
+- The Broncos have been favored by 1.5 points or more five times this season and are 3-1-1 ATS in those games.

-- Western Michigan has gone over the point total in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Western Michigan's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Western Michigan is 4-1-1 against the spread and 5-1 overall this season when the team puts up more than 18.7 points.
+- When Western Michigan records more than 18.7 points, it is 4-1-1 against the spread and 5-1 overall.

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.